How to get around Palma

-Visiting the different tourist attractions is easy thanks to the transport network and the nearness of all the points of interest.
+Visiting the different tourist attractions is easy thanks to the transport network, and all the places of interest are close together.

 How to get around

 If you choose to travel by bus, there are urban bus routes which operate from 6 am to around 11 pm, although the schedule varies according to the line and the day of the week.
 On Fridays, Saturdays, and the evening before public holidays there is a night bus, the 'Bus de Nit', which runs from 11:45 pm to 6:30 am.
 Palma de Mallorca Municipal Urban Transport Company, S.A.: +34 971214444 http://www.emtpalma.es/EMTPalma/Front/listadolineas.es.svr If you prefer to travel by metro, there are two lines which depart from the Intermodal Station on Plaça d’Espanya and the UIB station and connect to the suburban train service and to several urban buses.
 It operates from 6.30 am to around 9:45 pm.
 Taxis operate at all hours of the day, every day, although the fares vary according to the day of the week, and there are various surcharges such as night service, airport or dock pick-up, and for rides to more remote tourist destinations such as Bellver castle.

 How much does transport cost?